Jump to

 Atomic Nuclei

-The following animation is interactive and allows the simple atomic nuclei of hydrogen through to iron to be built, the Next button steps through prepared atomic nuclei configurations, the Filter input box lists the prepared atomic nuclei configurations for direct selection, the Run button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation is interactive and allows the simple atomic nuclei of hydrogen through to iron to be built, the Next button steps through prepared atomic nuclei configurations, the Element Filter input box lists the prepared atomic nuclei configurations for direct selection, the Run button start / stops the animation (any of the buttons can be used in pause mode)

 Atomic Nuclei Builder